hkapk/readme-gen/Develop/README.md

 # readme-gen
   https://github.com/hkapk/readme-gen

   ## Project Description:
-  This is a node application developed to prompt a user with questions and generates a README file based on the users answers.
+  This is a readme generator.
+The user will be prompted with questions and generate a readme based on their answers.
+The project uses Node.js.
   ### Table of Contents
   - [Description](#description)
   - [Installation](#installation)